ufukbayraktar/ufukbayraktar/README.md

 ### Hi there 👋
 - 👋 Hi, I’m Ufuk Bayraktar
-- 🏢 I software developer.
+- 🏢 I’m software developer.

 Contact with me via these platforms!